AramidFinance/docs/README.md

+# Aramid Finance Documentation

+This repository contains the documentation for Aramid Finance, a decentralized, high-performance cross-chain protocol designed to facilitate secure and efficient token bridging and messaging across multiple blockchain ecosystems.

+## About Aramid Finance

+Aramid Finance provides seamless interoperability between AVM (Algorand Virtual Machine) and EVM (Ethereum Virtual Machine) compatible networks, with a strong emphasis on decentralization, security, and scalability.
+It is maintained by the Aramid Collective, a non-profit organization, and governed by the Aramid DAO.

-# Website
+## Documentation Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This documentation is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation